About Keith Chapman

-Keith Chapman is a counsel in our Global Transactions Group.
+Keith Chapman is a counsel in our Global Transactions group.
 He plays a leading role in our private funds and secondaries practice, advising investor and sponsor clients on transactional, advisory and structuring matters.

-Alongside his funds work, Keith advises financial institutions, multi-national corporates, financial institutions and others across the full spectrum of our corporate work, bringing to bear his deep experience in mergers and acquisitions, joint ventures, reorganisations and restructurings, equity capital markets and general corporate advisory matters.
+Alongside his funds work, Keith advises financial institutions, multi-national corporates and others across the full spectrum of our corporate work, bringing to bear his deep experience in mergers and acquisitions, JVs, reorganisations and restructurings, equity capital markets and general corporate advisory matters.

-Currently based in London, Keith has spent time in the firm’s Dubai office, and on secondment with Hewlett-Packard (in Geneva) running the legal aspects of their EMEA M&A work across EMEA.back to tab navigation
+Currently based in London, Keith has worked in the firm’s Dubai office, and on secondment with Hewlett-Packard (in Geneva) running the legal aspects of their EMEA M&A work.

-Highlights of Keith’s recent investment funds experience include advising on:
+Highlights of Keith’s recent funds-related experience include advising on:

-- real estate and infrastructure joint ventures, including CPP Investments on the establishment of a joint venture with Round Hill Capital, which will seek to acquire a European student accommodation portfolio of up to €1bn initially (with scope to increase further over time), and GIC, the Singaporean sovereign wealth fund, on the extension of its UK real estate joint venture with Unite Student (a listed UK manager and developer of student accommodation)
+- real estate and infrastructure joint ventures, including CPPIB on the establishment of a JV with Round Hill Capital, which will seek to acquire a European student accommodation portfolio of up to €1bn initially (with scope to increase further over time), GIC (the Singaporean sovereign wealth fund) on the extension of its UK real estate JV with Unite Student (a listed UK manager and developer of student accommodation) and various others

 - fund formation issues, advisory matters, reorganisations, succession planning and liquidity event planning for sponsors, asset and wealth managers and others, including Greater Pacific Capital on its GPC Fund II and a range of other GP-side matters, a blue chip US bank on the prospective formation of a high growth investment fund, the Ukraine Ministry of Economy on the establishment of the Ukraine Development Fund, and Fidelity International Limited on the demerger and spin-out of its ‘Eight Roads’ venture capital investment division

-- capital markets-related mandates, including Goldman Sachs Asset Management, L.P. and Petershill Partners plc, the alternative investment company, on its £1.2bn initial public offering and Chapter 15 premium listing on the London Stock Exchange and Allfunds Group, one of the world’s leading B2B WealthTech platforms, and its majority owner Hellman & Friedman, on its IPO on Euronext Amsterdam
+- capital markets-related mandates, including Goldman Sachs Asset Management and Petershill Partners (the GP solutions investment firm) on its £1.2bn initial public offering and Chapter 15 premium listing on the London Stock Exchange, and Allfunds Group (one of the world’s leading B2B WealthTech platforms) and its majority owner Hellman & Friedman, on its IPO on Euronext Amsterdam

-- various fund regulatory matters, for sponsors and others, including on the application of UK collective investment scheme rules in innovative structures, marketing under the UK financial promotion regime and the (now onshored) AIFMD
+- fund regulatory matters, for sponsors and others, including on the application of UK collective investment scheme rules in innovative structures, marketing under the UK financial promotion regime, and (now onshored) AIFMD matters

 - Bank of America on its £7bn sale of the credit card business MBNA to Lloyds Banking Group